SciML/NeuralPDE.jl/docs/src/tutorials/pino_ode.md

-# Physics Informed Neural Operator for ODEs Solvers
+# Physics Informed Neural Operator for ODEs

 This tutorial provides an example of how to use the Physics Informed Neural Operator (PINO) for solving a family of parametric ordinary differential equations (ODEs).